51114u9/osm-clean-ui/README.md

 ## Description

 Maximizes the map with a new layout on page OpenStreetMap.org.
-Includes improvements in:
+Some features:

+* Menu options more compact & modern using BootStrap
-* A floating panel (located in the lower left corner) to search
+* Floating panel for searches located in the lower left corner
+* Highlighting counters for message, editions, gps traces & user diaries
-* Tags for GPS traces as head of the table on page "GPS traces"
+* Tags for "GPS traces" as head of the table on page "GPS Traces"
-* And more...
+* The user diaries are more readable

 ## Requirements